Secondary help: Vikings bring back Alexander, add Woods

 The Vikings mostly used Jeff Gladney, one of their 2020 first-round draft picks, in the slot when they had five defensive backs on the field last season.
 By bringing in Alexander and eight-time Pro Bowl pick Patrick Peterson, the Vikings have lessened the pressure on Gladney and Cameron Dantzler, who showed signs of promise in their first year but were often overwhelmed as rookies.

+“I feel like I didn’t have a good season at all.
+Not to my standards.
+I’ve reviewed it and now know what I need to work on to not be in that situation again and play like that again,” Woods said.

 He’ll fill the spot vacated by Anthony Harris, who signed with Philadelphia.
-Five-time Pro Bowler Harrison Smith has manned the other safety spot for nine seasons.
+Smith, the five-time Pro Bowler, has manned the other safety spot for nine seasons.

-While the lack of a pass rush was a glaring problem, the secondary was more vulnerable last year than ever since Mike Zimmer was hired as head coach in 2014.
-The Vikings finished 2020 without a single cornerback who had played in more than 28 career games.
-The additions of Peterson and Alexander will make it tougher for Mike Hughes to stay on the team.
-Their 2018 first-round draft pick has been limited by injuries his entire time in the NFL, with neck trouble setting him back in each of the last two seasons.
+“Just as much as I was preparing for Minnesota’s offense, I was watching Harrison,” Woods said, recalling his film review before the Cowboys-Vikings game last year.
+“That was one of the main reasons why I wanted to be here, to be able to learn from him.”

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL